tiyn/dwm/README.md

 # dwm

 This is my patched version of dwm.
 The base version is directly from suckless.org.
 This belongs to my larbs installation script and depends heavily on its scripts and programs.
-It is supposed to work in the environment after the larbs-base-installation.
+It is supposed to work in the environment after the larbs base installation.
-This is my patched version of dwm.
-The base version is directly from suckless.org.
 This repository is set up according to the
 [suckless entry of my wiki](https://github.com/tiyn/wiki/blob/master/wiki/linux/suckless.md).